abheer18/HACKTOBERFEST-2021-WEB-DEV/README.md

 11. ### Create a PR on Github.
         Just hit the create a pull request button, you must write a PR message to clarify why and what are you contributing
     <hr>

+## 🔥 What will happen after my contribution?

+I have created a simple page to display all contributors list [here](https://hctnm2.github.io/Beginner-Hacktoberfest/), your name should appear shortly after the pull request is merged.

+---

 ## Our valuable Contributor :